connectedbydata/connectedbydata.org/_posts/2023-10-30-AI-open-letter-press-release.md

 In an open letter to Prime Minister Rishi Sunak, the groups warn that the “communities and workers most affected by AI have been marginalised by the Summit” while a select few corporations seek to shape the rules.

-The letter has been coordinated by the Connected by Data, TUC and Open Rights Group and is released ahead of the official AI Summit at Bletchley Park on 1 and 2 November.
+The letter has been coordinated by Connected by Data, TUC and Open Rights Group and is released ahead of the official AI Summit at Bletchley Park on 1 and 2 November.

 [The full letter and signatories can be found here](https://ai-summit-open-letter.info/) and include:
 * Major and international trade union confederations – such as the **TUC, AFL-CIO, European Trade Union Confederation, International Trade Union Confederation, UNI Global and UNI Europe representing tens of millions of workers worldwide**